 - To make your whipped cream, beat the whipping cream and confectioners sugar in a clean, medium stainless steel bowl with a mixer until the cream is about half way to being stiff.
 Add in the vanilla extract and continue beating until stiff peaks form.

-- In a large bowl, stir your ice cream with a wooden spoon until it has a smooth, soft, consistency.
+In a large bowl, stir your ice cream with a wooden spoon until it has a smooth, soft, consistency.
 Fold in your whipped cream and gently combine it with the ice cream.
 If the caramel is cooled off enough to not melt the ice cream, proceed to assemble the cake.
-Otherwise, chill your ice cream mixture and the caramel in the refrigerator a bit.
+Otherwise, chill your ice cream mixture until the caramel is ready.

 - Freeze the pan, uncovered, for 15 minutes, to allow the ice cream to set a bit.
 Sprinkle on additional Oreo crumbs for garnish.
 Then cover the pan with plastic wrap, plus a layer of foil.
 If you have a leaky springform, you might want to wrap the bottom of the pan with foil as well.

-- The cake will need at least 8 hours to set in the freezer, but it's even better the next day, when the crust is softer, and the flavors have melded.
+The cake will need at least 8 hours to set in the freezer, but it's even better the next day or two, when the crust is softer, and the flavors have melded.
 Thirty minutes before serving, let the ice cream cake thaw on the counter at room temperature so that you can slice it.

-- Freeze any leftover cake in the springform, covered with plastic and foil.
+Freeze any leftover cake in the springform, covered with plastic and foil, for up to seven days.